Arunjenson/Arunjenson/README.md

 ## I'm a Front-end Developer

-- 🔭 Front-end Intern at SurveySparrow
+- 🔭 Front-end Dev at SurveySparrow
 - remote Software Developer Intern at Stige
 - 🥅 2023 Goals: Trying To Be a Better Human
 - ⚡ Love To Travel